electionscience/approval.vote-legacy/3-compare.md

 [Instant Runoff Voting on Wikpedia](https://en.wikipedia.org/wiki/Instant-runoff_voting)

 In Instant Runoff Voting, voters rank as many candidates as they want in order of choice.
-It is sometimes called "Ranked Choice Voting."
+It is a form of "Ranked Choice Voting", though there are other ways to tally ranked ballots.
 It's major proponent in the US is [fairvote.org](https://fairvote.org), and is used in some cities across the US for mayoral elections.
-It's minimally better than the existing "Single Choice Voting" method but has systemic issues that disqualify it from being an optimal voting method.
+It's better than the widespread "Choose-One Plurality Voting" method but it has both practical and systemic issues.

 ## IRV still has a spoiler effect